quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan-cuoi-ky-gd-1/outputs/security/README.md

 </div>
 <br>

-Triển khai `express-rate-limit` chi tiết xem lại pr [VDT-midterm-api/rate-limiting](https://github.com/quangtuanitmo18/VDT-midterm-api/pull/10)
+For detailed implementation of `express-rate-limit`, see the PR [VDT-midterm-api/rate-limiting](https://github.com/quangtuanitmo18/VDT-midterm-api/pull/10)

-Cấu hình của `express-rate-limit` sẽ như sau
+The configuration of `express-rate-limit` is as follows:

-- `windowMs`: Đây là khoảng thời gian tính theo milliseconds mà giới hạn sẽ được áp dụng
+- `windowMs`: The time window in milliseconds for which the limit is applied.
-- `max`: Đây là số lượng request tối đa mà một IP có thể gửi trong mỗi window
+- `max`: The maximum number of requests an IP can send within each window.
-- `standardHeaders`: Khi giá trị này là true, các thông tin về giới hạn tần suất sẽ được trả về trong các header tiêu chuẩn như `RateLimit-Limit`, `RateLimit-Remaining`, và `RateLimit-Reset`
+- `standardHeaders`: When set to true, rate limit information will be returned in standard headers like `RateLimit-Limit`, `RateLimit-Remaining`, and `RateLimit-Reset`.
-- `legacyHeaders`: Khi giá trị này là false, các header cũ như `X-RateLimit-Limit`, `X-RateLimit-Remaining`, và `X-RateLimit-Reset` sẽ bị vô hiệu hóa
+- `legacyHeaders`: When set to false, old headers like `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset` will be disabled.
-- `statusCode`: ở đây trả về status code là `429` mang ý nghĩa là `TooManyRequests`
+- `statusCode`: Here, it returns status code `429`, meaning `TooManyRequests`.

 <div align="center">
   <img width="1000" src="./assets/images/secur-16.png" alt="">
 </div>
 <br>

-Truy cập vào trình duyệt và thực hiện quá 10 request trong vòng 1 phút sẽ nhận được `429 Too Many Requests`
+Access the browser and make more than 10 requests within 1 minute to receive `429 Too Many Requests`.

 <div align="center">
   <img width="1000" src="./assets/images/secur-17.png" alt="">